2025 award winners are listed below.

 This annual award honors a scholar in the field of aging and the life course who has shown exceptional achievement in research, theory, policy analysis, or who has otherwise advanced knowledge of aging and the life course.

-Nomination Process: To nominate a colleague for the MWR Distinguished Scholar Award submit a full nomination letter by March 1, 2023.
-Letters of nomination should describe the nominee’s contributions to the study of aging and the life course that warrant consideration.
+2025 Nomination Process: To nominate a colleague for the MWR Distinguished Scholar Award, submit a full nomination letter and copy of the nominee’s CV by March 1, 2025.Letters of nomination should describe the nominee’s contributions to the study of aging and the life course that warrant consideration.
 If multiple persons wish to nominate a person, we strongly encourage co-signers on a single nomination letter.
 Nominations will be carried over for consideration for the award for two years beyond the year of the initial submission of the nomination package.

 Outstanding Publication Award